 How to implement an Incident Response plan?

 Organizations should have a solid and informed incident response team in the event of a cyberattack or data breach.
-The plan should include:
+The incident response plan should include:

 Develop policies and procedures to follow in the event of a cyberattack.
 This should include well-documented resources, roles and training for all aspects of the plan, including funding and execution of training, hardware and software resources.